elreplicante/FirstRailsApp/TUTORIAL.md

 **Why not directly from model to view and viceversa?**
 Because what do we want is to be able to refactor, reuse our code.
-View can be stupid, and it's easier to exange parts.
+View can be stupid, and it's easier to exchange parts.

 ####MVC in RoR